 In June 2005, the Emerging Issues Task Force ("EITF") reached a consensus on EITF Issue 04-5, "Investor's Accounting for an Investment in a Limited Partnership When the Investor is the Sole General Partner and the Limited Partners Have Certain Rights".
 EITF Issue 04-5 will change the application of existing accounting pronouncements that govern consolidation of variable interest entities and voting interest entities when such an entity has a sole general partner and limited partners with certain rights.
-EITF Issue 04-5 is effective immediately for all limited partnerships for the first fiscal year beginning after December 15, 2005.
+EITF Issue 04-5 is effective immediately for all limited partnerships formed or modified subsequent to June 29, 2005, and is effective for all other limited partnerships for the first fiscal year beginning after December 15, 2005.
 The Company does not expect EITF Issue 04-5 to have a material effect on its financial position or results of its operations.